metno/MachineOcean-website/_pages/about.md

 (Rabault *et. al.*, [2019a](https://doi.org/10.1017/jfm.2019.62),[b](https://doi.org/10.1063/1.5116415)).
 In addition, Rabault has the necessary background in both Fluid Mechanics and geosciences, which places him at the intersection of the domains of competencies needed for this project.

+## Institutions

-The rest of the research team is described below (organized under their home institution).
+The rest of the research team is described below, organized under their home institution.

-## The Norwegian Meteorological Institute (MET Norway)
+### The Norwegian Meteorological Institute (MET Norway)
+*Oslo, Norway*

 MET Norway has the national responsibility for operational ocean and weather forecasting.
 The institute collects and processes real time earth observations on a massive scale, and is among the world-leading institutions in both remote sensing, weather and climate modeling, and management/processing of large datasets.